Gagan5278/SwiftUICoordinator/README.md

 ## SwiftUICoordinator
 An example of building MVVM-C using SwiftUI.
+How to implement UIKit like Coordinator pattern on our SwiftUI projects with MVVM architecture.

 1. Current implementation demonstrates the use of a Coordinator in Navigation.
-2. ## Nested Navigation inside tab item is in progress.
+2. Nested Navigation inside tab item is in progress.

 ## What is MVVM-C
 ![mvvm-c-removebg-preview](https://github.com/Gagan5278/SwiftUICoordinator/assets/2304583/c374a4e2-7ec5-48ee-9d87-92c3ca5637e5)